ITV London

-ITV London is the on-air brand name used by ITV Broadcasting Limited for two broadcast franchises of ITV, Carlton Television (weekdays) and London Weekend Television (weekends) in the London ITV region.
-Its terrestrial digital signal is transmitted from Crystal Palace in South London.
+ITV London is the on-air brand name used by ITV Broadcasting Limited for two broadcast franchises of ITV, formerly operated by Carlton Television (weekdays) and London Weekend Television (weekends) in the London ITV region.
+Its terrestrial digital signal is transmitted from Crystal Palace in the London Borough of Bromley.

 History

-As part of a network-wide rebrand, ITV1 London was formed on 28 October 2002, as a unified on-air service provided to viewers for both the Carlton and LWT franchises, running on weekdays and weekends respectively.
+As part of a network-wide rebrand, ITV1 London was formed on 28 October 2002, as a unified on-air service provided to viewers for both the London weekday (Carlton) and London weekend (LWT) franchises, running on weekdays and weekends respectively.
 It replaced the unique branding used by both franchisees with a unified service, offering the same service and news all week round.
 Legally, both franchises remained separate, but they are run by the same operating board and from the same facilities.
-Both licences are now held by ITV Broadcasting Ltd, but the original two companies still legally exist as Carlton Television Ltd and London Weekend Television Ltd. Each of these companies is, along with most other regional companies owned by ITV plc, listed on Companies House as a "Dormant company".
+Both licences are now held by ITV Broadcasting Ltd, but the original two companies still legally existed as Carlton Television Ltd (since dissolved) and London Weekend Television Ltd. The latter company is, along with most other regional companies owned by ITV plc, listed on Companies House as a "Dormant company".

 ITV London is also unique in that it supplies the network feed for the other franchises and is the sole alternative ITV region to Sky, Freesat and Virgin Media customers.
 This service, available on channels 973, 977 and 853 respectively, is so that audio description services, which are only carried on the London variant on these services, are readily available to all viewers.
 Other regional variants are available by manually searching, but London is the only region to be given an exclusive EPG slot.